TatumCreative/matrix-math-for-the-web/README.md

 ## Navigating the lessons

 Lessons are located both in this repo and on JSFiddle.
 The `.js` files contain the lessons as comments next to the live code.
-The lessons are designed so that the code can be edited and tweaked for experimentation while reading along.
+The lessons are designed so that the code can be edited and tweaked for experimentation while following along.
 When working from the code in the repo, the lessons are located in `/lessons` and are in alphabetical order.

+## Shared JavaScript Functions

 The lessons share some common code functions that can be found in the `/shared` folder.
-When working from JSFiddle the shared functions are pasted below the lessons.
+When working from JSFiddle the shared functions are located below the lessons.

-## Shared JavaScript Functions

 ### matrixArrayToCssMatrix(array)